 As part of a partnership between the Center for Autonomy at the University of Illinois at Urbana-Champaign’s Grainger College of Engineering and AutonomouStuff, professors and students have long-term access to an automated Polaris GEM.
 Projects involving the AutonomouStuff Automated Research Development Platform began in the spring of 2019 with a focus on autonomous software.
 Additional projects and courses already are planned, and the GEM’s availability for other research initiatives on campus will expand.

-Assistant Professor Katherine Driggs-Campbell of electrical and computer engineering is among the first researchers at the University to work with the GEM after the donation in Spring 2019.
+Assistant Professor Katherine Driggs-Campbell of electrical and computer engineering is among the first researchers at the University to work with the GEM after its arrival in Spring 2019.
 The initial efforts concentrate on autonomous software development.

 “This summer, we have a few master’s students and undergraduate students working on getting the autonomous stack up and running smoothly,” Driggs-Campbell said.
 “Our goal for the end of the summer is to get a nice demo of the GEM smoothly navigating campus scenarios, like following and overtaking a cyclist and effectively navigating crosswalks with pedestrians.”